Simoni Lawrence: Minnesota Vikings

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

 As a free-agent Lawrence signed with the Hamilton Tiger-Cats, agreeing to a three-year contract on June 1, 2014.
 In 2014, Lawrence played in 16 of the 18 regular season games, and both playoff games en route to the team's second consecutive trip to the Grey Cup (the Ti-Cats lost both championship appearances).
 He led the team in tackles in that season, with 78; while adding 3 sacks, 2 interceptions and 1 fumble recovery.
 Lawrence continued his stellar play into the 2015 season, accumulating 78 tackles, 5 sacks and 2 interceptions.
 His performance on the field was recognized when he was named a CFL All-Star.
 In his fourth season with the Ti-Cats Lawrence set a career-high with 89 tackles, while also contributing 4 sacks and 1 interception for a touchdown.
-On January 11, 2017 Lawrence and the Ti-Cats agreed to a two-year contract extension.
+On January 11, 2017, Lawrence and the Ti-Cats agreed to a two-year contract extension.

 On February 11, 2019, Lawrence signed a two-year extension with the Tiger-Cats.
 Lawrence was suspended for two games by the CFL for his hit to the head of Saskatchewan Roughriders quarterback Zach Collaros in his team's 2019 season opener.
-During Week 14, Lawrence was fined by the CFL for uneccessary roughness, when he twisted Terry Williams' ankle.
+During Week 14, Lawrence was fined by the CFL for unnecessary roughness, when he twisted Terry Williams' ankle.
 In Week 15, Lawrence was fined the maximum amount under the CBA for a late hit to the head of Eskimos quarterback Logan Kilgore.
 On September 30, 2019, Lawrence set a new CFL record for defensive tacles in a single game with 17 made, surpassing Reggie Hunt's previous record of 16.
 For the 2019 season, he played in 15 regular season games and led the league in defensive tackles with a career-high 98, to go along with three interceptions and four quarterback sacks.
 For his dominant season, he was named the East Division's Most Outstanding Defensive Player and a CFL All-Star.

+Lawrence did not play in 2020 due to the cancellation of the 2020 CFL season.
 On January 19, 2021, it was announced that Lawrence had signed a contract extension with the Tiger-Cats.
+In a shortened 2021 season, he played in all 14 regular season games where he recorded 73 defensive tackles, four sacks, and three interceptions.
+He was then named a CFL All-Star and was named the East Division's Most Outstanding Defensive Player for the third time in his career.
+In the 108th Grey Cup, played in Hamilton, Lawrence had six defensive tackles, but the Tiger-Cats lost to the Winnipeg Blue Bombers.

+In 2022, Lawrence sat out half the season due to injury, playing in just nine games where he recorded 41 defensive tackles.
+In the 2023 season, he played in all 18 regular season games where he had 84 defensive tackles, five sacks, one interception, and three forced fumbles.
+After becoming a free agent on February 13, 2024, Lawrence announced his retirement on February 15, 2024.